Ostend

 Various climate adaptation solutions will be tested and implemented in the Ostend Climate Adaptation Lab, depending on the location, morphology and soil characteristics of the area within the neighbourhood.

+The Ostend Climate Adaptation Lab is testing and implementing a methodology for creating a neighbourhood structure plan based on spatial modelling.
+This plan provides a vision for transforming the Vuurtorenwijk into a climate resilient and regenerative district, tailored to it’s local conditions.
 The sandy soils in the northern part of the district, for example, lend themselves to solutions for infiltration and increasing the sponge effect, with opportunities to implement solutions on both private and public land.
 In the south of the neighbourhood, mainly consisting of workers’ housing, the clay soils and limited space means a mixture of technical and nature-based solutions are needed to improve the soil’s infiltration capacity and also relieve heat stress for residents.

 A new luxury high-rise development in Ostend